AmirTEbi/sCIN/guide/README.md

 - `labels_test`: Test labels.
 If your model does not use labels during training, feel free to set this to `None`.
 - `trained_model`: The trained model object.

-It is not an obligation that `get_emb_YouModelName` returns two separate embeddings, though it is important that the training and evaluations be separated.
-If you want to do evaluations based on metrics used in this work, then it is necessaray to have separate embeddings for each modality.
+**It is not an obligation that `get_emb_YouModelName` returns two separate embeddings, though it is important that the training and evaluations be separated.
+If you want to do evaluations based on metrics used in this work, then it is necessaray to have separate embeddings for each modality**.
 These arguments are minimal and feel free to add more if needed.
 You can see the examples of these functions in `sCIN/models`.

 Moreover, you can define an `assess` function for all evaluations on embeddings (example is in `sCIN/benchmarks/assess.py`).